 The Board, with the assistance of the proposed management company, will identify and develop partnerships with community-based private and public providers of social services, community leaders, faith based groups, and civic leaders who will support the success of our students.
 These providers and other similar organizations will be integrated into the life of the School and become important team members and critical supporters of student success.
-These supportive partnerships will result in the direct provision of social and behavioral health services as well as mentoring, advocacy, and influence to create employment and post-secondary School leaders and the Board will ensure that parental community-wide opportunities. involvement, community partnerships, and collaborations will be enduring and include commitments to ongoing evaluation and improvement, available human and financial resources, adequate represer access to representation of stakeholders, adequacy of staffing and resources to perform key functions, and adequate performance/accountability mechanisms.
+These supportive partnerships will result in the direct provision of social and behavioral health services as well as mentoring, advocacy, and community-wide influence create employment to and post-secondary opportunities.
+School leaders and the Board will ensure that parental involvement, community partnerships, and collaborations will be enduring and include commitments to ongoing evaluation and improvement, access available human and financial resources, adequate representation stakeholders, adequacy of staffing and resources to perform key functions, and adequate performance/accountability mechanisms.